otsapp/tumor-prediction-pytorch/README.md

 # Predicting Malignant Tumor Diagnosis With Pytorch
-#### objective
+#### Objective
 Exercise in initiating a logistic regression using Pytorch and comparing two common optimser functions when it comes to loss reduction:

 * Activation function: Sigmoid.
-* optimiser functions: Stochastic gradient decent & Resilient backpropagation.
+* Optimiser functions: Stochastic gradient decent & Resilient backpropagation.

 Credit to hunkim for the code structure for the exercise: https://github.com/hunkim/PyTorchZeroToAll/blob/master/07_diabets_logistic.py